-HECHO Statement: It's time to permanently protect the Great Bend of the Gila by designating it as a national monument.
+HECHO Statement: It’s Time to Permanently Protect the Great Bend of the Gila by Designating It as a National Monument

 Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO) strongly supports the permanent protection of the Great Bend of the Gila and applauds Representative (AZ) Raúl Grijalva and co-sponsors, Representative Jared Huffman (CA), Representative André Carson (IN), Representative Melanie Stansbury (NM), Representative Dina Titus (NV), Representative Earl Blumenauer (OR), and Representative Joe Neguse (CO), for introducing today the Great Bend of the Gila National Monument Establishment Act to protect this precious landscape in southwest Arizona.